 The premium depends on the project.
 Let’s talk about new houses first.
 In some cases, green building is actually less expensive.
 We can save you 25 per cent on the cost of wood in your project by using stack framing.
 Since wood has doubled in cost in the last couple years, that can be a significant savings.
 You also save money on labor with stack framing, because there are fewer pieces of wood in the structure.
 You could spend some of that savings on additional insulation and better windows that will result in lower heating costs for the life of the home–and energy costs are not showing any signs of going down, are they?
 Or you might put some of that savings into a more sophisticated ventilation/filtration system that will keep the house fresh and clean, or help reduce allergies.

-Going further: If you decrease the energy consumption of the house beyond a certain point, you can dispense with a conventional heating system.
+Going further: If you decrease the energy consumption of the house beyond a certain point, you can dispense with a conventional boiler or furnace, and instead use inexpensive options.
 This is done by rigorously reducing heat loss through the envelope (walls, floors and ceilings), using great windows, sealing air leaks and using a balanced heat-recovery ventilation system.
 This reduces the energy needed to heat and cool the house to about 10% of what it would have been.
 At that point all the space heating that is needed can be supplied with inexpensive electric resistance heating.
 We like to supply that heat with electric mats in a tile floor in bathrooms, or with heated towel bars.
 We also really like simple mini-split heat pumps, which can also provide cooling.
 (Here’s a link to my friend Albert’s Small Planet Supply, a local supplier that carries the model I like best.)
 You shift what you would have spent on a fancy furnace into the additional insulation and better windows.
 Again, the house is more comfortable, less drafty, and quieter—but you haven’t necessarily spent more than you would on conventional construction of equivalent quality.
 The same principles apply to multifamily buildings.

 So you could spend the same amount on a green building as you would on conventional construction, yet enjoy a more comfortable, healthier building that costs you less to operate.

 For smaller projects, such as kitchens, going green is not significantly more than high quality custom work, but it will undoubtedly cost more than going the cheapest route possible.
-Formaldehyde-free substrates for cabinets only cost $200 or so more in materials for a typical kitchen, but because not a lot of mass market cabinetmakers offer a formaldehyde-free option, you’ll have to go with a custom shop, and thus pay up to 30% more.
+Formaldehyde-free substrates for cabinets only cost an additional $200 or so in materials for a typical kitchen, but because not a lot of mass market cabinetmakers offer a formaldehyde-free option, you’ll have to go with a custom shop, and thus pay up to 30% more.
 Of course with that custom shop, along with breathing fewer toxic fumes, you also get better fit, nicer and more durable hardware, exactly the configuration and dimensions of cabinets you need, and exactly the door design, wood and finish you want.
 Recently though, even Ikea is building their cabinets with low-VOC/low-toxic materials.